TinyTapeout/tinytapeout_www/content/competitions/demoscene-tt10/_index.en.md

 ## How to enter

-* Once your design is passing the GitHub actions, submit it to the [competition form](https://forms.gle/WtNjEgWybs3vCQPF9) before the closing date of September 6th.
+* Once your design is passing the GitHub actions, submit it to the [competition form](https://forms.gle/WtNjEgWybs3vCQPF9) before the closing date.
-* Once submitted to the form, we will send you a coupon within 48 hours for a free tile on TT08.
+* Once submitted to the form, we will send you a coupon within 48 hours for a free tile on TT10.
-* You must also submit your design to the shuttle at [app.tinytapeout.com](https://app.tinytapeout.com).
+* You then use to coupon to submit your design to the shuttle at [app.tinytapeout.com](https://app.tinytapeout.com).

 ## How to get help